FraunhoferIOSB/GreasePad/index.md

 *Q. Given a scene with segments and constraints, how do I select individual segments and/or constraints?*

 A. With a computer mouse as pointing device, you can select segments or constraints using the mouse's right button.
 With a stylus or one of your fingers, you will probably have to press for a short moment onto the touch pad.
-If a graphicsal element covers another element, you can change the visual stacking.
+If a graphical element covers another element, you can change the visual stacking.